Data protection policy

 We distinguish between cookies that are mandatorily required for the technical functions of the online service and such cookies and tracking mechanisms that are not mandatorily required for the technical function of the online service.
 It is generally possible to use the online service without any cookies that serve non-technical purposes.

 4.1.1.
-Technically required cookies
+Technically necessary cookies

 4.2.
 Management of cookies and tracking mechanisms